Diving at the 2015 European Games

 The Diving events at the 2015 European Games took place at the Baku Aquatics Centre, Baku from 18 to 21 June 2015.
 Eight events were contested, six from the Olympic program, 3 metre and 3 metre synchronised springboard, and platform for both men and women.
-In addition, two non-Olympic events, men's and women's 1m springboard, were be held.
+In addition, two non-Olympic events, men's and women's 1m springboard, were held.
 The Olympic events of men's and women's 10 metre synchronised diving were not held.

 Diving was not included in the earliest list of sports confirmed for the 2015 Games, as the European swimming authorities at that stage were minded not to take part.
 However, following negotiations with the organising authorities, a compromise was reached whereby, in 2015, these events were for junior divers only - in effect, athletes between the ages of 14 and 18.

 Qualification

 160 divers are expected to take part.
 National Olympic Committees will be restricted to one entry in each synchronised event, and two entries in each individual event.
 As host, Azerbaijan is entitled to a minimum one diver.